wp-plugins/seriously-simple-podcasting/readme.txt

 2. The info that you need to add to each podcast episode.

 == Changelog ==

+= 1.3 =
+* 2013-02-16
+* Added option to syndicate your feed through Feedburner (or similar service)
+* Added RSS meta tags to site header
+* Added option to show podcast episodes in main query loop on home page along with blog posts
+* Unified feed templates, so only one feed is used for all podcasting services (ensured backward compatibility for existing feed URLs)
+* Changed podcast settings page URL (menu link is still in same place though)

 = 1.2.2 =
 * 2013-02-14